ryrimsky/ryrimsky/README.md

 # Hello, World! 👋🌐

-I'm Ryan, an aspiring website designer and developer
+I'm Ryan, an aspiring website designer and developer.

-# Hello, World! 👋🌐

-I'm [Your Name], an aspiring website designer.
-Welcome to my GitHub profile!
-Here, you'll find a collection of my projects and learning experiences as I dive into the fascinating world of website design.

 ## About Me 📝